GP Appointments – Please click on the link for further details on GP appointments and for information relating to GP Home visits.

 PCN First Contact Physio Service

-Mark Turner, our PCN physio runs a clinic each week providing help for any muscular skeletal problems.
-He is also able to make referrals onwards for scans / x-rays etc if required and is best placed for these conditions.
+We have a remote telephone muscular skeletal triage service which will be the first option for all muscular skeletal problems.
+We also have Mark Turner, our PCN physio runs a face to face clinic each week providing help for any muscular skeletal problems.
+The physio team are able to make referrals onwards for scans / x-rays etc if required and is best placed for these conditions.

 PCN Paramedic Service

-Our PCN paramedics, Lorna and Claire-Louise run a clinic each week providing assistance to our GPs working as a multi- disciplinary team to provide care for many conditions we see as on the day urgents.
+Our PCN paramedic Lorna runs a clinic most weeks providing assistance to our GPs working as a multi- disciplinary team to provide care for many conditions we see as on the day urgents.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.